robot-learning-freiburg/artipoint/README.md

     - The interaction intervals are defined in `matched_cues.csv`.
     - The GT camera odometry is provided in `arti4d/raw/SCENE/SEQUENCE/odom`.
     - We also provide a mesh and point cloud reconstructions generated via TSDF-fusion: `compressed_mesh.ply` / `compressed_point_cloud.ply`
+    - Furthermore, there is also a compiled video of the demonstration sequence contained.

 At the moment we do only support the raw data download.
 Please contact [buechner@cs.uni-freiburg.de](mailto:buechner@cs.uni-freiburg.de) in case you require the rosbag data.